quanteda/tutorials.quanteda.io/content/advanced-operations/targeted-dictionary-analysis.markdown

 draft: false
 ---

-Targetted dictionary analysis allow you to detect occurraces of words in specific contexts.
+Targeted dictionary analysis allows you to detect occurrences of words in specific contexts.
 In this example, we apply a sentiment dictionary to segments of news articles where the (British) government is mentioned.

 ```r